Why are people so excited about blockchain applications?

 So, consensus algorithms allow for the verification of transactions.
 Plus, they help secure the blockchain and provide trust among nodes.

-And what about security of blockchain applications?
+And what about the security of blockchain applications?

 The nature of blockchain technology makes it one of the most secure ways to transfer money and data online.
 It also solves the “double spending” problem – spending the same money twice.